JuergenGutsch/blog/_source/_posts/2019-02-11-dotnetcore3.md

 Maybe you already heard or read about the fact that Microsoft brings WinForms and WPF to .NET Core 3.0.
 Maybe you already saw the presentations on the Connect conference, or any other conference or recording when Scott Hanselman shows how to run a pretty old WPF application on .NET Core.
 I saw a demo where he run [BabySmash](https://www.hanselman.com/babysmash/) on .NET Core.

-> BTW: My oldest sun really loved that BybySmash when he was a baby :-)
+> BTW: My oldest sun really loved that BabySmash when he was a baby :-)

 You did not hear, read or see about it?